 Though those are my personal highlights, Arizona is a huge state full of national forests and even more national monuments and deserts.
-There’s also Tucson, Flagstaff and the drive from Phoenix into California.
 The good news is it’s all amazing and you can’t really go wrong.

 I recommend renting your car with Alamo Rent A Car, whom I partnered with to bring you this awesome itinerary.
 You can see more Arizona suggestions on Alamo’s The Scenic Route guide where I wrote for their blog as well!